 Tullverket

-Frequently asked questions on customs exemption for personal belongings
+Frequently asked questions on duty exemption for personal belongings

 If you are moving home to or from Sweden and would like relief from customs duty and tax on personal property (belongings), here are the answers to the most frequently asked questions.
 For example, if you want to bring a car into Sweden, there may be special rules that you need to be aware of.